andreasabel/inCode/entry/introduction-to-singletons-4.md

 > Originally posted by [Justin Le](https://blog.jle.im/).
 > [Read online!](https://blog.jle.im/entry/introduction-to-singletons-4.html)

 Hi again!
-Welcome back; let's jump right into part 4 of our journey through the *singleton design pattern* and the great *[singletons](http://hackage.haskell.org/package/singletons)* library!
+Welcome back; let's jump right into the fourth and final part of our journey through the *singleton design pattern* and the great *[singletons](http://hackage.haskell.org/package/singletons)* library!

 Please check out [the first three parts of the